hadekunle/devOpsAllStars/006_SportsDataBackup_DynamoDB_ECS/README.md

 ```bash
 envsubst < ecseventsrole-policy.template.json > ecseventsrole-policy.json
 ```
-*Optional - Open the gnerated files using cat or a text editor to confirm that all place holders have been correctly replaced
+*Optional - Open the generated files using cat or a text editor to confirm that all place holders have been correctly replaced

 ## **Step 5: Build and Push Docker Image**
 1. Create an ECR Repo